fgauna12/fgauna12.github.io/_posts/2020-02-11-an-alternate-to-postman-for-api-tests.md

 ---
 layout: post
-title: An alternate to Postman for API tests
+title: An alternative to Postman for API tests
 tags:
   - devops
 date: 2020-02-11T02:06:36.536Z